-You may withdraw from the school at any time after the cancellation period (described above) and receive a pro rata refund if you have completed 60 percent or less of the scheduled hours in the current enrollment period in your program through the last day of attendance.
-The refund will be less an application fee not to exceed \$75.00, and less any deduction for equipment not returned in good condition, within 45 days of withdrawal.
+You may withdraw from the school at any time after the cancellation period (described above) and receive a pro-rata refund if you have completed 60 percent or less of the scheduled days in the current payment period in your program through the last day of attendance.
+The refund will be less an application fee not to exceed \$75.00, and less any deduction for equipment, books, supplies, and education materials issued.